sachdevakunal/sachdevakunal.github.io/_projects/iNS_part1.md

 link: /projects/incompressible-ns/
 ---

-# Development and Application of an Incompressible Navier-Stokes Solver

 ## **Objectives**
 1. **Develop an incompressible Navier-Stokes solver** using a fractional-step method and finite difference discretization to simulate viscous fluid flows.
 2. **Validate the solver** by simulating lid-driven cavity flow and comparing velocity profiles with benchmark data to assess accuracy.